 Describing how a wheel bearing is constructed would take pages, so we start off with this picture of a complete main wheel assembly which shows everything in detail.

-Our maintenance concentrates from the wheel half and the wheel bearing itself (shown above as bearing cone) and all parts up to and including the retainer ring.
+Our maintenance concentrates from the wheel half and the wheel bearing itself (shown above as two bearing cone) and all parts up to and including the retainer ring.
 The tire itself will be discussed in our next article.

 As already said: all parts from bearing cone to the retainer rings on either side of the assembly shown above are the subject of our included pdf document.
 This describes how to take the bearing apart and maintain and grease it to aviation compliant standards.